 "Unlike elements two and three, the fourth element does not depend on the defendant's aggregate conduct.
-Instead, this element depends on whether the conduct forming the basis of each particular criminal charge involved 'the acquisition, possession, cultivation, manufacture, [extraction,] use, internal possession, delivery, transfer, or transportation of marijuana, marihuana-infused products,] or paraphernalia relating to the administration of marihuana to treat or alleviate a registered qualifying patient's debilitating medical condition or the debilitating symptoms associated with medical condition.""
+Instead, this element depends on whether the conduct forming the basis of each particular criminal charge involved 'the acquisition, possession, cultivation, manufacture, [extraction,] use, internal possession, delivery, transfer, or transportation of marijuana[, marihuana-infused products, or paraphernalia relating to the administration of marihuana to treat or alleviate a registered qualifying patient's debilitating medical condition symptoms associated with the debilitating medical condition."
 Hartwick, 498 Mich at 219-220, quoting MCL 333.26423(h).275